 As we said, crypto isn’t inherently unsustainable or bad for the planet.
 But the way in which we are able to produce more coins goes against the general consensus that our carbon footprint has to be reduced.
 The problem is that the mining that is required is very energy-intensive.

 Very high-powered computers are used when completing transactions.
 That is on top of the amount of electricity used to power the computer algorithms.
 Much of the mining for Bitcoin, in particular, is carried out in China – which also happens to be heavily reliant on coal and fossil fuels that we know have a serious impact.
+For those interested in the current dynamics, prices, and trends of Bitcoin, you can look here for more details.

 The good news is that there is something that can be done to make cryptocurrencies more environmentally sustainable.
 The first thing that could be introduced on a wider scale is to simply use smarter technology.
 This is based on the same idea that has already become common in our own homes.